ccgus/fmjs/README.md

 Q: Why is the framework called FMJS, but the class prefixes FJS?
 A: I hate four letter prefixes, and having it "FJS" always makes me think it stands for "F'n JavaScript".

+### Random Todos:

+ * Stop using NSString for the encodings in the symbols.
+Try c strings, will ya?